16 Oct Choosing Success | Oct 2018

 Because I decided that it was a success.

 You see, failure is actually a judgment that exists in your mind.
-And people have a tendency to act in ways that convert their judgments into realities.
+This matters because people have a tendency to act in ways that convert their judgments into realities.

 Thus, I chose to judge this trip as a success, and then I chose to take actions that would make it a success.

 So I went out to take photos, even while it was raining.

 As a result, I experimented with taking landscape photos under unfavorable conditions.
 And then I explored photo processing techniques that rescued potentially “bad” photos.

 You might note that by choosing success, I converted a potential disaster into a wonderful experience.

 Then I met a wise raven.

 Clouds or sun,